versioned/versioned-admin/README.md

 ## Backlog (Sprint)

+* Ability to have color codes for models

+* Check no delete of published content (remove link and have backend callback check as well)

 * You need to make relationship docs ids on save?
 Or do this server side?
 Convert objects to ids in callback models.normalizeRelationshipIds

 * Rename versions to publish history with revert links